 His latest book is Force for Good: The Catholic Guide to Business Integrity from Sophia Institute Press, which has been called “a celebration of sound Catholic ideas as applied to business, a must-read for all faith-filled business leaders.”

 Prior to becoming an academic, he was a product development executive and served in a series of leadership positions for two Fortune 500 corporations.
 Later, he became president of a marketing consultancy agency, Engelland and Associates, which helped clients successfully introduce new products and services, which have been displayed at the Smithsonian Institution in Washington and the Victoria and Albert Museum in London.
 In total, Engelland has helped develop over 300 successful new products.

-Dr. Engelland holds a bachelor's degree from Purdue University, an MBA from the University of Cincinnati, and a doctorate from Southern Illinois University.
 Before joining the faculty here, he served as marketing department head at Mississippi State University.
 He and his wife Barbara are enthusiastic supporters of Catholic education.
 All three of his children earned degrees from Catholic high schools and colleges.
-Engelland is a Fourth Degree Knight of Columbus, and a Knight Commander with Star in the Equestrian Order of The Holy Sepulchre of Jerusalem
+Engelland is a Fourth Degree Knight of Columbus and a Knight Grand Cross in the Equestrian Order of The Holy Sepulchre of Jerusalem.

 “The CUA Program excels at integrating the liberal arts orientation together with strong Christian ethics and Catholic Social Teaching.
 As a result, graduates are prepared to assume positions of ethical leadership in socially-conscious organizations.”